Exitsunicorn

 Also known as Unicorn Company, Unicorn Startup, Billion-Dollar Startup

 A unicorn is a privately held company with a valuation of $1 billion or more based on its most recent priced funding round.
-CB Insights tracks 1,345 global unicorns as of March 2026 with combined valuation around $6.4 trillion, with the US, China, and India accounting for over 80% of total unicorn value.
+The term, coined by Aileen Lee in 2013, has expanded from a handful of companies at the time to more than a thousand globally, concentrated in the US, China, and India.

 Formula